 In conclusion, there is a great deal to know about insulation.
 While the concept is simple, in reality selecting the right insulation for your home is complicated.
 There are many factors to consider, including the type of insulation, the materials used, the cost, environmental impact, and your local climate.

 We recommend talking to an insulation expert who will advise you on the best type of insulation and material and install it safely for you.
-For instance, our Home Energy Services experts provide a full range of home insulation services to increase the comfort of an existing home or new build.
+For instance, our Home Insulation Services experts provide a full range of home insulation services to increase the comfort of an existing home or new build.